• Skip to primary navigation

 • For best texture, allow the sorbet to soften slightly before scooping.

-• I love freezing sorbet in these silicone ½ cup portion trays!
+• I love freezing leftover sorbet in these silicone ½ cup portion trays which are perfect for individual servings.

 More Fresh Lemon Recipes